 Be sure you're familiar with the student whiteboard so that you can point students in the right direction for tools.
+Remember - student whiteboard tools and tool locations are different for iPad and iPhone users.
 Click here for details on the student whiteboard.

 At the end of your session, take a moment to talk to them about how the rest of the app works - they won't have a tutor to help explain things once the session ends.
 This is also a great opportunity to help the student continue working with you in the future.

 - Booking sessions

 - Any other questions they might have about MathElf